eBay/tsv-utils/docs/ToolReference.md

 These sort the files as usual, but preserve the header as the first line output.
 Data can also be read from from standard input.
 Example:
 ```
+$ cat file1.txt | keep-header -- sort
 $ keep-header file1.txt -- sort | keep-header -- uniq
 ```

+`keep-header` is especially useful for commands `sort` and `shuf` that reorder lines in the file.
+It's a simple way to skip the first line when using `sed` or `awk`, or to preserve the header when using `tail`.
+And it's useful with quite a few tools when processing multiple files sharing a header, as it only preserve that first header.